 All this doom-and gloom, rather than rejoicing the fact that Jesus is risen and sits at the Fathers right hand in Heaven.

-The Catholic Church continues to over a dead Christ.
+The Catholic Church continues to pray over a dead Christ.
 The stations of the cross is a classic example.
-They kneel and before 14 statues and or pictures, -- that number being fixed in 1731 by Pope Clement XII describing the various events Jesus endured just before He died.
+They kneel and pray before 14 statues and or pictures, -- that number being fixed in 1731 by Pope Clement XII describing the various events Jesus endured just before He died.
 I was forced to do this as a child and could not wait until I reached the age where I could get out of her!

 As early as the 4th c., Christian pilgrims to the Holy Land would walk the route that Our Lord walked as He made His way to Golgotha for our salvation.
 When Muslims captured Jerusalem and it became too dangerous to make this pilgrimage, Christians replicated the sites back home in Europe, and there developed the "Stations of the Cross" devotion (also known as "Way of the Cross," "Via Dolorosa," or "Via Crucis").